Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This preference will allow you to choose between a basic editor and a advanced editor for cataloging.

 **Important**

 This feature is currently experimental, and may have bugs that cause corruption of records.
 It also does not include any support for UNIMARC or NORMARC fixed fields.
 Please help us test it and report any bugs, but do so at your own risk.

+.. _local-use-label:

-`Local Use <#localprefs>`__
+Local Use
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These preferences are defined locally.